Clatsop: Chinook Indian Nation

-In January 2001, the Chinook tribe (in which the Clatsop were included) gained official federal recognition through an executive order by President Clinton.
-This restoration of federal status as a tribe excluded Clatsop members of the Chinook rolls.
+The Chinook Indian Nation is an unrecognized group which claims descent from the Clatsop people.
+In January 2001, the Chinook Indian Nation gained official federal recognition through an executive order by President Bill Clinton.
 The Chinook's legal status was reversed by the Bush administration soon after taking office.
 The bicentennial of the Lewis and Clark Expedition in 2004–2006 provided renewed interest in the status of the Clatsop and Chinook.